Eswatini: Culture

 The most important cultural event in Eswatini is the Incwala ceremony.
 It is held on the fourth day after the full moon nearest the longest day, 21 December.
 Incwala is often translated in English as "first fruits ceremony", but the king's tasting of the new harvest is only one aspect among many in this long pageant.
 Incwala is best translated as "Kingship Ceremony": when there is no king, there is no incwala.
 It is a crime for any other person to hold an Incwala.
 Every Swazi may take part in the public parts of the Incwala.
 The climax of the event is the fourth day of the Big Incwala.
 The key figures are the king, queen mother, royal wives and children, the royal governors (indunas), the chiefs, the regiments, and the "bemanti" or "water people".

 Eswatini's most well-known cultural event is the annual Umhlanga Reed Dance.
-In the eight-day ceremony, girls cut reeds, present them to the Queen Mother and then dance.
+In the eight-day ceremony, girls cut reeds, present them to the Queen Mother and then dance bare-breasted.
 It is done in late August or early September.
 Only childless, unmarried girls can take part.
 The aims of the ceremony are to preserve girls' chastity, provide tribute labour for the Queen Mother and to encourage solidarity by working together.
 The royal family appoints a commoner maiden to be "induna" (captain) of the girls and she announces the dates of the annual ceremony over the radio.
 The chosen induna is expected to be an expert dancer and knowledgeable on royal protocol.
 One of the king's daughters acts as her counterpart during the ceremony.
 The Reed Dance today is not an ancient ceremony but a development of the old "umchwasho" custom.
 In "umchwasho", all young girls were placed in a female age-regiment.
 If any girl became pregnant outside of marriage, her family paid a fine of one cow to the local chief.
 After a number of years, when the girls had reached a marriageable age, they would perform labour service for the queen mother, ending with dancing and feasting.
 The country was under the rite of "umchwasho" until 2005.